Ancient Okes

 African Greybeard

 Then the ole lady phones, all worried – as ever.
 Can you tell us how to get to West Road in Overport, Koosie?
-I say I’ll try, phone you back.
+I say I’ll try, I’ll look it up, I’ll phone you back.
 I need to hatch a plot.
-I phone back and say Come to my place for lunch, I’ll leave work early and I’ll take you, it’s not easy to find.
+I phone back and say, Come to my place for lunch, I’ll leave work early and I’ll take you, it’s not easy to find.
 She sounds dubious but she’ll try that.

 She phones back, amazed.
 He saw sense.
 We’re coming for lunch, she says, relieved.
-She can’t see, he can’t hear, so she was dreading looking for a small parrot in a strange haystack.
+A rare visit to the son’s home!
+She can’t see, he can’t hear, so she was dreading looking for a small parrot in a strange haystack, driving by feel and touch, with a driver very disinclined to listen to anything she has to say, and quick to blame.

 When I get home they’re on my stoep and Jess has given them tea and Tommy is busy cooking lunch for everybody – pasta carbonara.
 My children!
 Bless them!
-I had told them I’d love it if you’d give them a polite hello, but you needn’t stay, just make your excuses and go.
-They decided to completely exceed all expectations and charm the old bullets.
+I had told them, I’d love it if you’d give them a polite hello, but you needn’t stay, just make your excuses and go.
+They decided to completely exceed all expectations and charm the old bullets, the granma that loves them and the old goat who denies them.
 Proud of ’em!

 And the food for free, says the ole man.
 That cost me R100, Uncle Pieter, I’ve just fed them, so give me R80, says Sumie.
 It’s my birthday on Friday (true), counters the ole man, You should give it to me as a gift.
 How old you’ll be? asks Sumie.
-Ninety Five says the ole man (true) so they settle on R50.
+Ninety Five says the ole man.
+So they settle on R50.

-We go back home to eat Tom’s delicious pasta lunch, followed by ice cream and coffee, and off they go back to Maritzburg.
-The ole man changes into second too soon up the steep hill.
+We go back home to eat chef Tom’s delicious pasta lunch, followed by ice cream and coffee, and off they go back to Maritzburg.
+The ole man changes into second too soon up the steep hill, has to stop and start over.
 He would have hated it that I heard that.

 And I didn’t take a single photo!
+The parrot pic is off the internet.
 Damn!
 Well, here they are with great-grandkids:

 Gogo Mary & Great_Grandkids (2)